-We obtained Management's Discussion and Analysis prior to the date of this auditor's report.
+We obtained Management's Discussion and Analysis and the Annual Report prior to the date of this auditor's report.
 If, based on the work we have performed on this other information, we conclude that there is a material misstatement of this other information, we are required to report that fact in this auditor's report.
 We have nothing to report in this regard.